klebgenomics/Kaptive/docs/Databases.md

   references (OCL13-OCL22) as described in Sorbello, B. et al.
-  Identification of further variation at the lipooligosaccharide outer core locus in *Acinetobacter baumannii* genomes and extension of the OCL reference sequence database for Kaptive. *In prep*.
+  Identification of further variation at the lipooligosaccharide outer core locus in *Acinetobacter baumannii* genomes and extension of the OCL reference sequence database for Kaptive.
+[Microbial Genomics](https://doi.org/10.1099/mgen.0.001042).

 <a id="database-keywords"></a>